Ernest Boka

 Ernest Boka (December 7, 1928 – April 6, 1964) was an Ivorian politician.
-A lawyer, Boka also served as Chief of Staff for the Governor-General of Côte d'Ivoire in 1957, Minister of National Education in 1958 and Minister of Public Service in 1959.
-In 1960, he was appointed President of the Supreme Court of Côte d'Ivoire.
+A lawyer, Boka also served as Chief of Staff for the Governor-General of Ivory Coast in 1957, Minister of National Education in 1958 and Minister of Public Service in 1959.
+In 1960, he was appointed President of the Supreme Court of Ivory Coast.
 He headed the Ivorian delegation at the United Nations also in 1960.
-In 1963 he was accused along with others of plotting to kill President Houphouet Boigny with voodoo and died in prison the following year.
+In 1963 he was accused along with others of plotting to kill President Houphouët-Boigny with voodoo and died in prison the following year.
 President Henri Konan Bédié built a mausoleum in his native village of Grand-Morié, a dozen kilometres from Agboville.